PYadav0210/Coding_challenge_Joypix/README.md

     npx nyxbui@latest add button
     npx nyxbui@latest add textarea
      ```
-   And in the code, then these elements can be imported.
+   And in the code in page.tsx, then these elements can be imported.

 ## Push to GitHub